 Wherever possible, first consideration is given to serving students with special needs through reasonable accommodations in a regular classroom setting in their designated neighbourhood school.
 All students identified with special needs are supported through the development of an Individualized Program Plan (IPP), implemented primarily by classroom teachers in cooperation with the child's parents.

-*All specialized programs are accessed by referral of the home school through Learning Services.
+*All specialized programs are accessed by referral of the home school through Student Services.

 Alberta Education is in the midst of developing future provincial curriculum in consultation with Albertans.
 Their work will continue to take into consideration Alberta’s current curriculum, current research for each subject, the evolving needs of students and the curriculum in other provinces, territories and countries.